Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/react/react-in-depth/index.md

 In this article, you’ll be working off of the demo project you built in the React Router Intro reading.
 When you finish this article, you should be able to use the following components from the react-router-dom library:

--   &lt;Link&gt; or &lt;NavLink&gt; to create links with absolute paths to routes in your application (like "/users/1"); and,
+-   &lt;Link&gt; or &lt;NavLink&gt; to create links with absolute paths to routes in your application (like “/users/1”); and,
 -   &lt;Redirect&gt; to redirect a user to another path (i.e. a login page when the user is not logged in); and
--   React Router’s history prop to update a browser's URL programmatically.
+-   React Router’s history prop to update a browser’s URL programmatically.

 Adding links for navigation
 ===========================

 React Router’s &lt;Link&gt; is one way to simplify navigation around your app.
-It issues an on-click navigation event to a route defined in your app's router.
+It issues an on-click navigation event to a route defined in your app’s router.
 Using &lt;Link&gt; renders an anchor tag with a correctly set href attribute.

 Link
 ====